 But the trade off is they're just slightly less "sing songy" than the real thing, as you will hear.

-I have four tracks for you now that use prominent PSG square (the real thing).
+I have three tracks for you now that use prominent PSG square (the real thing).
 You will notice the square tone is a little more sing-song, but you will also notice it is much softer, even in emulated tracks (though I will endeavor to find examples running on real hardware)

 The first is "In the Bar" (Stage 1-2) from Streets of Rage 2 (real hardware, I believe):